dsp-uga/Team-lovelace-p3/README.md

 ## Data Science Ethics Policy Checklist

-We have impletmented Data Science Ethics Policy Checklist.
+We have impletmented Data Science Ethics Policy Checklist which can be found [here](https://github.com/dsp-uga/Team-lovelace-p3/blob/master/ETHICS.md)
-We have selected B.3 in data storage consisting data retention plan as we do not plan to alter or delete any data in future.
+Details of every policy we selected can be found [here](https://github.com/dsp-uga/Team-lovelace-p3/wiki/Data-Science-Ethics-Policy)

 ### References